 Many postcards were made without any printed information in regard to who may have either published or printed them.
 Some give partial clues such as a set of initials or a logo.
 Other cards obviously manufactured by the same printer may carry a number of full names but they are usually only of small local publishers.
 There are cards that will probably remain a mystery forever, but there are also scattered bits of information that are possible to be pieced together.
 This page will feature those cards that are unique in some way, that due to their printing technique, artistic style, historic value, or sheer number, make them stand out above the sea of anonymity.
 We would ask those who can help by filling in some of the blanks to contact the Web Master.
 With the help of the postcard community this site can create a greater understanding of cards for all of us.

-A large number of halftone lithographic cards hand colored with an unblended RGB patted were printed of neighborhood scenes of Queens County, New York.
-Most of these seem to cover the communities of Elmhurst and Flushing but there are out of town views as well..
-The coloring renders these cards more decorative than realistic.
-Many depict the brand new streets that were taking the place farmland at this time.
+A large number of cards depicting neighborhood scenes of Queens County, New York were printed in halftone and hand colored with a RGB palette.
+Most seem to cover the communities of Elmhurst and Flushing but there are some out of town views as well.
+Their unblended flat coloring renders them more decorative than realistic.
+Many depict the brand new streets that were replacing farmland at this time.
 Many of the Elmhurst cards were published by John Gehles between 1906 and 1910.
 There are also similar cards published by Nichols and Browne of Flushing as private mailing cards.
-These parties seem just to be local publishers but is there one single printer for all of these and who is it.
+These parties just seem to be local publishers but is there one single printer for all of them.
+Who is it?

 A series of private mailing cards depicting scenes of New York City and outlying areas were issued in continuous tone lithography.
 These cards were numbered and hold a horseshoe logo but there are no names.
 These cards have large borders and are in the smaller mailing card size.
-Where the printers or publishers name trimmed off?
+Were the printers or publisher’s name trimmed off?

 These finely printed postcards in continuous tone lithography all have white borders where the bottom border and image fade into each other.
 They are all numbered but have no names on them.
 Identically printed cards can be found capturing the the landscapes of England, Spain, and Switzerland.
 They were probably all manufactured by the same printer but who was he, and are all the publishers for each Country the same?
 By their look I suspect these cards were Swiss made, possibly by Photoglob.